eyalabraham/dragon/README.md

 ## Design

 The CPU module is ```cpu.c```, the memory module is ```mem.c```.
 The IO module is implemented as call-back functions hooked through the memory module to selected memory addresses, and emulate the response of a memory mapper IO device.
 The IO module call-backs implement the various IO device in the emulated computer.
 This design is flexible enough to allow the definition of any computer configuration, memory and IO, built around an MC6809 CPU.
 The examples and development steps show an [SWTPC computer](https://en.wikipedia.org/wiki/SWTPC) and [Grant's 6-chip 6809 computer](http://searle.x10host.com/6809/Simple6809.html) as two instances I used along the way.

 The emulation will not all be done through software.
-In order to save time some IO devices will be implemented in hardware: keyboard interface (possibly PS2 through an the Pi's SPI), audio DAC and an analog comparator for a successive approximation ADC that will reproduce sound and support an **original** (circa 1984) Dragon Computer joystick.
+In order to save time some IO devices will be implemented in hardware: keyboard interface (possibly PS2 through the Pi's SPI), audio DAC and an analog comparator for a successive approximation ADC that will reproduce sound and support an **original** (circa 1984) Dragon Computer joystick.

 ASCII art depiction of the system for the RPi bare metal implementation: